QUICK REFERENCE PLANTING GUIDE

-Water - Your plants require 1" of rainfall (or equivalent watering) each week when planted in the ground.
+Water - Your plants require at least 1" of rainfall (or equivalent watering) each week when planted in the ground.
 Do not allow plants in containers to dry out.
 In a container that is exposed to full sun, water it well at least once every other day, and possibly every day, during periods of intense summer heat.
-You may wish to temporarily move containerized plants to an area where they are shielded from the hot summer sun (i.e.,in the shade of a tree, on a porch near an overhang).
+You may wish to temporarily move containerized plants to an area where they are shielded from the hot summer sun (i.e. in the shade of a tree, on a porch near an overhang).

 Mulching - Apply a 2-4 inch layer of shredded bark, compost or other organic mulch around your plants to promote moisture retention, maintain even soil temperatures, and to discourage weed growth.

 Weeding - Keep the area around your plants free of weeds.
-Weeds compete with all plants for food, water and light.
+Weeds compete with other plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

 Grooming - Clip off unsightly or dead growth to maintain good form and shape.
 Remove spent blossoms to promote additional blooming.

 Feeding - Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster.